 Begin this training slowly by playing recorded sounds of airplane engines at low volumes while also giving positive reinforcement with treats, or engage in playtime when they remain calm during the noise session.

 Increase the volume gradually over time until they can tolerate louder noises without becoming stressed out.
 This will do wonders for their mental state when take-off day arrives.
+Try taking your new travel companion for trips in the car to get them used to movement as well as the noise.
+If your dog is also anxious in the car, start with short trips and gradually increase the length of the journey.

 Practical Tips to Get your Dog Comfortable and Calm During the Flight